Chapter 1: Chapter 1

 Jane laughed, "Oh Lizzy if only that was my life." she said as she moved forward.

-"I think our beloved mother may have had something to do with that, don't you?"
+"I think our beloved mother may have had something to do with that don't you?"
 Elizabeth asked arching her eyebrow.

 "I don't think I hold any special place in her heart.
 She is equally critical of my work.
 I promise you Jane as soon as I get home she will be reminding me that she must go over each shot that I intend to submit to the client.
 She always insists on seeing the proofs and she always criticizes them endlessly."
 Elizabeth told her.
-"I just ignore her comments and do what I want with the photos."
+"I just tend to ignore her comments and do what I want with the photos."

-"Lizzy, you did remember that Charles is coming to the party the Lucas's are having tonight?"
-Jane asked changing the subject, "Do you think you will be able to come?"
+"Lizzy you do remember that Charles is coming to the party that the Lucas's are having.
+Do you think you will be able to come?"
+Jane asked changing the subject.

 Elizabeth looked down at her watch it was already past 2:30 in the afternoon, "Oh Jane is that tonight?"